Data-driven prediction and origin identification of epidemics in population networks: Bayesian methodology

 in terms of the prior $\pi(\underline{\theta}|M)$, likelihood $p(\underline{D}|\underline{\theta},M)$, and evidence $\rho(\underline{D}|M)$ of the model class, given by the multi-dimensional integral

-In the context of model selection, the model $M$ is one of many models in a parametrized class $\mathcal{M}$.
-The probability that the observed data were generated by a particular model $M_i$ is also given by Bayes' Theorem:
+This scenario can be extended to the case where the model $M$ is one of many models in a parameterized class $\mathcal{M}$; the probability that the observed data were generated by any particular model $M_i$ is also given by Bayes' Theorem:

-In particular, under the assumption of a uniform prior on models, $p(M_i|\underline{D})$ is directly proportional to the evidence $\rho(\underline{D}|M_i)$, and so model selection is ``free'' when the evidence is already calculated for parameter estimation \cite{pi4uref4, pi4uref24}.
+In particular, under the assumption of a uniform prior on models, $Pr(M_i|\underline{D})$ is directly proportional to the evidence $\rho(\underline{D}|M_i)$, and so model selection is ``free'' when the evidence is already calculated for parameter estimation \cite{pi4uref4, pi4uref24}.

-In order to calculate the likelihood $p(\underline{D}|\underline{\theta},M)$ needed for (\ref{eq:posterior}), we make the additional simplifying assumption that the model error $\underline{e}$ is normally distributed with zero mean and covariance matrix $\Sigma$, which may include additional unknown parameters.
-Since the model outputs $g$ are deterministic, it follows that $\underline{D}$ is also normally distributed.
-The likelihood $p(\underline{D}|\underline{\theta},M)$ of the observed data is thus given by
+In order to calculate the likelihood $p(\underline{D}|\underline{\theta},M)$ needed for Eq. \ref{eq:posterior}, we need to postulate a probability model for the error term $\underline e$.
+Here, we assume the model error $\underline e$ is normally distributed with zero mean and covariance matrix $\Sigma.$ Assuming that errors at different nodes are uncorrelated, the covariance matrix becomes $\Sigma=\sigma I$, where $I$ is the $m \times m$ identity matrix.